langqdotcom/langq_flutter/README.md

 print('Current language: ${currentLocale.languageCode}');
 ```

 # Best Practices

 1. Keep your `.env` file secure - Never commit API keys to version control
 2. Use function keys - They provide compile-time safety for parameters
 3. Organize keys hierarchically - Use dot notation for better organization
    (e.g., `auth.login.button`)
+4. Use the `translate` command for fastest development
+5. Use manual commands when you need to review extracted strings
+6. Use `@langq-ignore` for debug messages and technical strings
+7. Test locale switching to ensure proper UI layout
+8. Keep **.langq/** */ in **.gitignore** to avoid committing working files

 # Troubleshooting

 ## Missing Translations

 If a translation is missing, Lang Q will display the key itself as a fallback.

+## Build Errors

+Ensure you've added translation assets to `pubspec.yaml`.

 # Support